OpenCLIM/cropnet/README.md

 However, in testing it was found that the absolute error produces much smoother results, particularly early on in the timeseries when the observation values are small.
 The error in the smoothed timeseries is a little more complex, but can be understood as the value by which the timeseries should not change by more than for one timestep to the next.
-This is set to vary depending on the magnitude of each value.
+This is set to vary depending on the magnitude of each value in the modelled GAI.
-If the values at a part of the timeseries are small, then this error is smaller, and thus the smoothing constraint is stronger for this part of the timeseries, and vice versa.
+If the values at a part of the modelled GAI timeseries are small, then this error is smaller, and thus the smoothing constraint is stronger for this part of the timeseries, and vice versa.
 Other controls on the strength of the smoothing constraint exist.
 These are power and order.
 Power controls the overall strength of the constraint throughout the timeseries, so the higher this is, the smoother